 3. Paint Your Walls

-Grey can be an easy shade to paint your walls because it is very neutral and elegant.
+A fresh coat of grey can be an easy shade to paint your walls because it is very neutral and elegant.
 Make sure to pay attention to how color affects your mood and choose wisely.

 Here is a similar Trellis stencil you can use in your home!

 RELATED: Surprisingly Easy DIY Headboards

 Area rugs are a great way to add some color and life to a room, as well as make it look more expensive.
 When choosing an area rug, it’s important to find one that is the right size for the room.
 You don’t want it to be too small or too large, and you don’t want it to dwarf the furniture.

 Another thing to consider is the type of rug.

 There are several different types of rugs, each with its own advantages and disadvantages.
 A shag rug, for example, is very soft and can be a great choice for a bedroom, but it’s not very durable and can be difficult to clean.
 A Persian rug, on the other hand, is very durable and can last for many years, but it’s also quite expensive.